Ātihau-Whanganui reports first apiary business loss as honey markets slump

 For the year ahead, Ātihau was forecasting an increase in farm production, including 93,000 lambs and 3580 calves, due to ongoing improvements in farm infrastructure, better soil fertility and fewer pasture pests.

-The dairy farm was forecast to produce 255,000kg MS (milk solids), while total honey production was expected to increase to 110,000kg as the team focuses solely on production rather than growth.
+The dairy farm was forecast to produce 255,000kg MS (milk solids), while total honey production was expected to increase to 110,000 kilograms as the team focuses solely on production rather than growth.

 Total revenue was expected to be $29.5m because the write-down of honey values was unlikely to be repeated.
 However, total expenses were also expected to increase to $24.6m because of inflationary pressures.